- Find Your Focus

 Clackamas Community College offers you several ways to complete your GED or high school diploma and build skills in reading and math to help you meet your work, education and personal goals.
 With hands-on help and supportive staff at CCC, you can do this!

 To participate in any of the classes, you must be at least 16 years old.
-If you are high school aged, you may be admitted with a letter of release from compulsory attendance or referral obtained from the high school counselor or principal.
+Individuals who are 16-18 years of age may be admitted, with either a documented release from compulsory attendance or a direct referral from the high school.
+Usually your high school counselor can help with this.

 We invite all GED and Adult High School Diploma graduates to participate in the formal cap and gown commencement ceremonies at CCC held at the end of spring term in June.
 It's a great way to celebrate your accomplishments!